henrikbulldog/xdbutils/README.md

 DATABRICKS_CLUSTER_ID=<Databricks cluster ID>
 ```

-See the folder .devcontainer for configuration of VS Code devcontainer wuth Databricks Connect
+See the folder .devcontainer for configuration of VS Code devcontainer with Databricks Connect